Production of the Nylon 66 started in 1959 and ran until 1989.

 Remington also made 3 bolt-action nylon rifles from 1960-1962.

-These included a single shot, a mag fed, and a tube fed version, Nylon 10, 11 & 12 respectively.
+These included a single shot, a detachable magazine and a tube fed version, Nylon 10, 11 & 12 respectively.
 A smooth bore single shot Nylon 10 was also made in limited numbers.
 It is known as the Nylon 10 SB.
 It is stamped “Smooth Bore” on the barrel.

 A lever action nylon rifle was made for a short time (Nylon 76 Trail Rider).
 The Nylon 76 is the only lever action rifle Remington ever made.
 The Nylon 76 also came in a limited black and chrome version.
 It is believed to have been made in black stock blued version as well, perhaps called the standard though there is no factory documentation to support that version.

 Most of bolts and the lever were brown and blue.
 A few allegedly came out in black and chrome but there is no documentation to support that.
 I’ve seen one bolt action in brown and chrome but it is undocumented by factory record.
-The bolts and the lever action are marked “Nylon” and the model number on the grip cap (see the photo section).
+The bolts and the lever action are marked “Nylon” and the model number on the grip cap.
 The bolts on the bolt-action rifles had spoon shaped handles and were chromed on all versions.

 Barrel lengths on all the nylon rifles were typically 19.5″.
-A few of the bolt actions were known to have been made with 24″ barrels.
-In fact, Gun Digest and other catalogs often carried diagrams of the bolt actions in the longer barrel.
+A few of the bolt actions had 24″ barrels.
+Production numbers don’t indicate how many of each were made.

-A magazine/clip fed semi-auto called the Nylon 77 was made from 1970-1972.
-It had a 5 shot mag though a 10 shot clip was available in later production.
+A detachable magazine aka clip fed semi-auto called the Nylon 77 was made from 1970-1972.
+It had a 5 shot magazine though a 10 shot version was available in later production.
 It was re-named the “Mohawk 10C” in 1972.
 Apparently Remington thought it better to rename the rifle than try to re-market it with the 10 shot clip.
 The 10C represented the 10 shot “clip” which was brought out to compete with rifles like the Ruger 10/22.
 Both the 77 and 10C were made with brown stocks and blued metal.
 About 15,000 Nylon 77s were made in its 3 years of production while 128,000 10Cs were made from 1972-1978.
 The 10C is marked “Mohawk 10C” on the grip cap.
 The 77 is marked “Nylon 77” on its grip cap.

 Remington made a version of the nylon rifles for K-Mart in 1987-89.
 These rifles were the same as the Nylon 77 and 10C but had a green stock and black matte receiver and barrel.
 It was called the Apache 77 and is marked as such on the grip cap.
 The Apache 77 is truly a low-key rifle in that it is sans the white diamond and white fore/butt/pistol grip cap spacers found on other nylon rifles.
 It came with a cheap 19mm scope.
 The magazines for the original 77, 10C and Apache 77 are inner changeable.
 It is believed that around 54,000 of these rifles were produced though serial numbers vary by more than 100,000 number.